How to Make a Deathly Hallows Wreath

 Attach the triangle branches on top of the grapevine wreath.

 Again I used about 24″ of twine to connect the triangle in the middle of each section.
-I was able to wrap the twine around twice and tied it in the back.
+I was able to wrap the twine around twice and tie it in the back.
 Secure the knot with a small dab of hot glue and trim any excess twine.

 Hogwarts House Decorations